-My artistic practice combines film, photography, music and audio to address issues of structural discrimination, violence, poverty, migration, marginalization and human rights.
-My work has always revolved around what I call the beautiful struggle: life after death, family stories, human resilience and bridging the spaces between these subjects.
+Carlos’ artistic practice combines film, photography, music and audio to address issues of structural discrimination, violence, poverty, migration, marginalization and human rights.
+His work has always revolved around what he calls the beautiful struggle: life after death, family stories, human resilience and bridging the spaces between these subjects.

-In light of recent high-profile shootings in Sacramento, the rest of the state and the country, Carlos Javier Ortiz’s project Between the Lines presents an examination of the Ferguson Effect, while exploring aspects of trust surrounding police-citizen relations.
+In light of recent high-profile shootings in Sacramento, the rest of the state and the country, Carlos Javier Ortiz’s project Between the Lines presents an examination of the Ferguson Effect while exploring aspects of trust surrounding police-citizen relations.
 The artist will create a visual ethnographic short-film that offers an unprecedented look into the lives of residents of Del Paso Heights and South Sacramento affected by the recent spike in violent crimes, and how they negotiate their lives with the police and community.

 During my fellowship I have been working with Cid Martinez, a dear friend and sociology professor at the University of San Diego.
 We have spent time interviewing community members, clergy, police, social workers and everyday people.
 Every time we go out the stories become more in depth and fascinating.